 Beverley is a business leader with a proven track record in early stage cleantech investments and commercialisation.
 She has over 30 years’ experience in the international energy sector and is a thought leader in the commercialisation of sustainable technologies.
 She specialises in accelerating innovation to market and scaling companies by providing strategic insights, developing industry partnerships and identifying novel ways to overcome barriers to entry.
 In 2006 she established CLT whose mission is “scaling transformative technologies for clean growth, sustaining our planet”.
 Her ambition is to create a better, sustainable world and she firmly believes that this will be achieved through innovation playing a transformative role in our economy.

-She founded CLT in 2006, and has supported low carbon ventures in a wide range of sectors including power, transport, built environment, industry and waste.
+She has supported low carbon ventures in a wide range of sectors including power, transport, built environment, industry and waste.
 During her tenure at Shell she gained wide international business exposure and delivered the £500 million subsurface technology transfer programme to worldwide operations.
 Beverley was founder and Vice President at Shell Technology Ventures in this role she was instrumental in defining Shells technology venturing strategic approach.
 At QinetiQ she was Performance Director for the corporate venture division managing a portfolio of ventures (total value of £60 million), which went on to yield an IRR of 18%.
 She Chairs BEIS Energy Entrepreneurs Fund commercial panel which has invested £72 million into early stage, cleantech ventures.
 Beverley holds a degree in Mining Geology from University College Cardiff.

 As Chair of CLT’s Board, Christopher advises on the company’s strategic direction and business priorities, and oversees corporate risk management.
 He specialises in helping cleantech companies fully understand their customers’ needs, develop a favourable business model with attractive economics, and articulate their value proposition in a compelling way.
 He has over 30 years of experience in consulting, with particular emphasis on growth, corporate strategy and corporate venturing.
 Christopher’s previous roles include MD of Strategos Europe and VP Strategy Gemini Consulting.